Abbas Araghchi: Foreign minister (2024–present)

+Araghchi was nominated to be president Masoud Pezeshkian's foreign minister on 11 August 2024.
+He eventually became Minister of Foreign Affairs following approval by the Islamic Consultative Assembly on 21 August.

+On 7 October 2024, on the one-year anniversary of the October 7 attack on Israel by Hamas, Araghchi's foreign ministry issued a statement praising the attack.
+It stated: 'The operation on October 7, 2023... was a turning point in the history of the legitimate struggle of the Palestinian people against the occupation and oppression of the Zionist regime."

+Araghchi visited Syria on 1 December 2024.
+He asserted that: “the Syrian Army will ... be victorious over [the anti-Assad regime forces].”
+However, just seven days later, on 8 December 2024, Syrian President Bashar Assad’s government collapsed.

-Araghchi was nominated to be president Masoud Pezeshkian's foreign minister as of 11 August 2024 and eventually became Minister of Foreign Affairs following a vote of confidence by the Islamic Consultative Assembly on 21 August.
-In a December interview he said that "2025 will be an important year regarding Iran's nuclear issue."
-This coming as a reaction to Donald Trump's soon to start his role as new US president, talks of new economic sanctions, and the Iranian rial reaching a low of 820,500 to the dollar.
+Later that month he said that "2025 will be an important year regarding Iran's nuclear issue."
+This came as a reaction to Donald Trump's soon to start role as the new US president; talks of new economic sanctions; an inflation rate of 35% in Iran; and the Iranian rial's reaching an all-time low of 820,500 to the dollar.

-In January 2025, Araghchi became the first Iranian foreign minister to visit Afghanistan since 2017, and the first to visit since the Taliban takeover in 2021.
-In April and May 2025, Araghchi was involved in the negotiations with the United States about Iran's nuclear program.
+In January 2025, Araghchi met with Taliban leaders in Afghanistan.
+He became the first Iranian foreign minister to visit Afghanistan since 2017, and the first to visit since the Taliban takeover in 2021.
+In April 2025, Araghchi was involved in indirect negotiations with the United States about Iran's nuclear program.